Veteran Johnson, rookie Byram form tight bond on 'D' for Avs - WHIZ News

 “The organization did a great job of helping me get the help I needed,” Byram said.
 “So it’s in the rearview mirror.
 Now I’m just focused on playoffs.”

-Johnson’s been a sounding board for Byram, whose skating reminds the veteran a lot of Hall of Fame defenseman winner Scott Niedermayer.
+Johnson has been a sounding board for Byram, whose skating reminds the veteran a lot of Hall of Fame defenseman Scott Niedermayer’s.

-Simply one high draft pick helping another — Johnson was taken No. 1 overall by St. Louis in 2006, and Byram fourth by Colorado in 2019.
-Byram’s become an astute student and soaks in Johnson’s advice.
+Simply one high draft pick helping another — Johnson was taken No. 1 overall by St. Louis in 2006 and Byram fourth by Colorado in 2019.
+Byram has become an astute student and soaks in Johnson’s advice.
 Byram has seven assists so far in the postseason, with Johnson recording a goal and four assists.

 “Saw a tweet about that the other day, got a chuckle out of it,” Byram said.
 “It would be nice to win a Cup here.”